 WHMIS Certification process

 CIFS has made it possible to obtain WHMIS Certification by following four simple steps.
-Additionally, the WHMIS Certification course is online and self-paced, meaning you can learn anywhere and at any time!
+Additionally, the WHMIS course is online and self-paced, meaning you can learn anywhere and at any time.

 1. Enroll

-Head online and register for our government-approved WHMIS Certification course here.
+Head online and register for our government-approved WHMIS course here.

 The WHMIS course is divided into seven lessons and features a variety of engaging content including interactive learning activities, informative videos and useful bonus resources that can be used in your workplace.